 If you are looking for something new, fun, and safe to do this weekend, check out the nearest pedestrian-only zones in Ontario’s Southwest.
 "Pedestrian-only" areas mean that the roads are closed to cars to allow pedestrians to dine, shop, and walk safely in the open street.

-Here are some of the pedestrian-only areas that open each weekend in our region this fall.
-For a map that shows the location of all pedestrian-only areas, click here.
+Here are the pedestrian-only areas that open each weekend in our region all summer.

 Open Air Weekends – Amherstburg